For Music Faculty click here

 Ulmanová´s chief areas of expertise are contemporary American literature, American Jewish literature and literature of the American South.
 In those fields, she has offered several advanced classes and supervised numerous M.A. theses and Ph.D. dissertations.
 In the academic year 1997-98, she was a Fulbright scholar at NYU in New York City, researching contemporary prose, and she attended quite a few conferences and workshops (such as Salzburg Seminars or CEU summer program in Budapest).

 Ulmanová is a regular contributor to MFDnes, the most widely read Czech newspaper, and the prestigious political and cultural weekly Respekt.
 She has written close to 100 book reviews and essays and conducted interviews with leading American literary figures (e.g., Arthur Miller, William Styron, Edward Albee and Gore Vidal).
-She is a translator of short stories by Truman Capote, Tennessee Williams, Eudora Welty, Arthur Miller, Bernard Malamud and Isaac B. Singer and of Nicole Krauss´s The History of Love and Ambrose Bierce´s The Devil´s Dictionary.
+She is a translator of short stories by Truman Capote, Tennessee Williams, Eudora Welty, Arthur Miller, Bernard Malamud and Isaac B. Singer and of Nicole Krauss´s The History of Love and Ambrose Bierce´s The Devil's Dictionary.
 She has also translated poetry (Emily Dickinson) and drama (David Ives).
 In addition to Czech and English, she speaks Russian, German, French, Spanish and elementary Yiddish and Hebrew.
 She currently has a regular program on Czech Public Radio reviewing American playwrights and books.

 Jan Urban, who has recenly worked on several projects in Iraq training journalists and working on building reconciliation measures through the reconstruction of cultural heritage sites, was one of the leading dissidents under the communist regime.
 In 1974, he graduated with a degree in history and philosophy from Charles University.
 From then until 1989, Urban, forbidden by the communists to continue his academic career, worked as a schoolteacher and a manual laborer.
 He was one of the founders of the Eastern European Information Agency, a dissident network.
 He also worked with underground newspapers and as a reporter for Radio Free Europe and the British Broadcasting Company.
 In November 1989, he helped found the Civic Forum, the movement that led to the eventual overthrow of the Communist regime in Czechoslovakia, and was placed in charge of its logistics and management.
 In 1990, Urban was elected as the Civic Forum's spokesperson and leader.
 He led the Civic Forum to its victory in the first free democratic elections in June 1990.